 FOV – Field Of View

-This is the extent to which we can see or observe the world at any given moment.
-When using optical equipment such as FPV goggles or binoculars there is always a restriction to what we can see.
+FOV is how much of the world we can see at any given moment.
+When using optical equipment such as FPV goggles or binoculars, there is always a restriction to what we can see.
 With FPV goggles, the field of vision (FOV) viewing range is between 25% to 45%.
 The higher quality and more expensive FPV goggles tend to have a higher FOV.
-The are many other aspects to whats makes a great FPV goggle.
+The field of view is a very important aspect to choosing a great FPV goggle.

 Adjustable IPD FPV Goggles

 Interpupillary Distance or IPD: This is the distance between the center of the pupils of both your eyes.
 IPD technology is critical in binoculars and for FPV goggles.
 Each and everyone one of us is unique and have different shaped faces and distances between our eyes.

 For the best FPV flying view, it is essential the FPV drone goggles allow for both eye pupils to be positioned within the exit pupils of the goggles.

 If you buy fixed IPD goggles they may not fit your eyes correctly and the FPV flying experience may not be pleasant.
 The adjustable IPD is the best option.